savannahm4215/savannahm4215.github.io/_posts/2018-09-28-weekly-reflection-02.md

 <li>X-axis represents a ruler</li>
 <li>When something moves from right to left in a video game, it means the x value is decreasing</li>

+<p>Currently, some challenges and/or struggles I have faced was getting used to using WeScheme, which is an online programming environment based on DrRacket and Scheme.
+I'm getting the hang of using the website to solve expressions, which is what we are working on so far in my Computer Science class.
+I've been attached to using a calculator to solve expressions, and I have never used a website like Wescheme before.
+However, I am eager to successfully be able to use Wescheme on my own.</p>